Bullard-Havens Technical High School

-Bullard-Havens Technical High School, or Bullard-Havens Tech, is a technical high school, part of the Connecticut Technical High School System.
+Bullard-Havens Technical High School, or Bullard-Havens Tech, is a technical high school, part of the Connecticut Technical Education and Career System.
 Located at the east end of Bridgeport, it serves the region of southwestern Connecticut.
 The school attracts students from all over the state due to its extensive Career and Technical Education programs and rigorous academics.
 Each student has the opportunity to participate in athletics, activities and Work-Based Learning programs.

 Technologies

 In addition to a complete academic program leading to a high school diploma, students attending Bullard-Havens Tech receive training in one of the following trades and technologies: